myclass24

 Distinguish between the following in not more than 30 words. a.
 Ferrous and non-ferrous minerals b.
 Conventional and non-conventional sources of energy

 Ferrous minerals are metallic minerals containing iron.
 For e.g., iron ore, manganese, nickel, cobalt, etc. While non-ferrous minerals are also metallic, they do not contain iron.
 For e.g., gold, copper, zinc, etc. Conventional sources of energy include firewood, cattle dung cake, coal, petroleum, natural gas and electricity (both hydel and thermal).
-While non-conventional sources of energy are solar, wind, tidal, geothermal, biogas and atomic energy.
+While non-conventional sources of energy are solar, wind, tidal, geothermal, biogas and at

 Social StudiesClass 10CBSE